gtag10/msqb/README.md

+# Repository for msqb.org
-# This is the GitHub Repository For msqb.org, a project which hosts websites for quizbowl related projects.
+This is the GitHub repository for msqb.org, a project that aims to host quizbowl related projects on subpages.